 "My showjumping mare did her suspensory ligament 18 months ago so we got her a pair of the Streamz bands.
 We have had fantastic results and can tell the difference when she’s not had them on for a few days!"

 "I'm not exactly sure what Streamz do but my 2 horses present me their legs to get their bands on!!
 They like them!!
-One guy has arthritis in his hock and the other has tendon issues.
+One guy has issues in his hock and the other has tendon problems.
 Both are much happier since I started using the EQU Streamz fetlock bands."

 Trevor Breen - International Grand Prix Showjumper

-“EQU Streamz bands are a valued tool within our daily routine and offer both me and the horses a natural form of pain relief.
-Highly recommended to support your horses wellbeing and pre and post exercise”
+“EQU Streamz bands are a valued tool within our daily routine and offer both me and the horses a natural form of support.
+Highly recommended to support your horses wellbeing both pre and post exercise”